-After moving to San Francisco in the early '90s, Nebraksa native Ben Gill began a long career at Bay Area alternative stalwart LIVE 105 as a producer, on-air personality and program host, eventually ascending to the position of Imaging Director.
-One day he realized that the audio editing software he used to make station IDs could also be used to mess around with the music as well.
-It was at LIVE 105 that Music Director Aaron Axelsen gave him his embarrassing moniker: as a co-host of LIVE 105's long-running electronic music program Subsonic, Ben would provide news on upcoming raves and events in his "Party Report" which gave Aaron the idea to cheekily refer to him as "Party Ben."
-(Noted Bay Area DJ and XLR8R editor Shawn Reynaldo's former DJ name "Disco Shawn" was also Aaron's fault, incidentally).
+After moving to San Francisco in the '90s, Nebraksa native Ben Gill began a long career at Bay Area alternative stalwart LIVE 105 as a producer.
+One day he realized that the audio editing software he used to make silly station IDs could also be used to mess around with the music.
+It was also at LIVE 105 that Music Director Aaron Axelsen gave him his embarrassing DJ moniker: as a co-host of LIVE 105's long-running electronic music program Subsonic, Ben would provide news on upcoming raves and events in a weekly "Party Report" which gave Aaron the idea to cheekily refer to him as "Party Ben."
 It's a terrible name, but it stuck.

-His blends, bootlegs, and remixes soon gained radio and nightclub attention, even before the word "mashup" was invented.
-In 1999, Party Ben reworked Fatboy Slim's own DJ-set dubplate Rolling Stones-sampling version of his own "Rockafella Skank" into a local radio and club hit, and a sample-based 2002 remix of Eminem's "Without Me" was a Bay Area phenomenon, requiring the pressing of 100 vinyl records to fill demand.
-Party Ben had been a producer and co-host on "Subsonic," the station's electronic music program, since the show's inception, but in 2002 Party Ben started his own show to feature his and others' mashups, remixes, goofy covers, newsworthy novelties and whatever else seemed interesting at the time.
-This half-hour show, airing Fridays at 6pm, was first called The Six Mix but eventually gained two more X's to become The Sixx Mixx.
-Inspired primarily by Belgian duo 2manydjs and their "Radio Soulwax" compilations, but aimed at a more mainstream/alternative rock listenership, the Sixx Mixx was a genre-smashing, fast-paced and topical show, which gained a large drive-time radio audience.
-The show was immediately controversial, venturing beyond the LIVE 105 playlist to air sometimes polarizing mashups with pop, hip hop and R&B artists in the mix, something which made listeners angry at first.
-The Sixx Mixx also helped to jump-start the Bay Area bastard pop scene, providing local producers like DJ Earworm and international stars like Go Home Productions and Adam Freeland a prime-time audience of hundreds of thousands.
+Party Ben's various audio collages and reworks were gaining attention and radio spins even before the word "mashup" was invented.
+In 1999, a remake of Fatboy Slim's own Rolling Stones-sampling version of"Rockafella Skank" became a local radio and club hit, and a sample-based 2002 remix of Eminem's "Without Me" was a Bay Area phenomenon.
+In 2002, LIVE 105 program director Sean Demery suggested a drive time show to feature mashups, remixes, goofy covers, newsworthy novelties and whatever else seemed interesting at the time.
+This half-hour show, airing Fridays at 6pm, was first called The Six Mix but eventually gained two more X's, for no reason, to become The Sixx Mixx.
+Inspired primarily by Belgian duo 2manydjs and their "Radio Soulwax" compilations as well as the raucous novelty of Doctor Demento and Weird Al (and with an SNL-like nod to current events) the Sixx Mixx caused controversy and gained a large drive-time radio audience.
+The show also helped to jump-start the Bay Area bastard pop scene, providing local producers like DJ Earworm their first airplay, as well as a home for international stars like Go Home Productions and Adam Freeland to reach a drive time radio audience of hundreds of thousands.